SpectraL519/cpp-ap/docs/tutorial.md

 >
 > The default nargs value is `1`.

-- `default_value` - the default value for an argument which will be used if no values for this argument are parsed
+#### `default_value` - The default value for an argument which will be used if no values for this argument are parsed

   ```cpp
   parser.add_opitonal_argument("output", "o").default_value("out.txt");
   ```

-- `implicit_value` - a value which will be set for an argument if only it's flag is parsed from the command-line but no value follows
+#### `implicit_value` - A value which will be set for an argument if only it's flag is parsed from the command-line but no values follow.

   ```cpp
   // program.cpp